Visitor Services Representative

 Since 1887, the Museum has depended on volunteer help for many of its projects and much of its development.
 Today, more than 200 volunteers participate regularly, making important contributions to the Museum.
 Some volunteers come in daily, and many have served for 20 or more years!

 If you are interested in volunteering at the Penn Museum, please review the volunteer opportunities listed below and then submit an application for a specific opportunity.
 Applications will only be considered for these opportunities.
 For most volunteer positions the only requirement is an interest in archaeology, anthropology, and world cultures, a love of learning, and a willingness to make a regular time commitment, usually two to four hours, one or two days per week.

 Volunteers may request VIP parking passes.
 They receive a 10% discount on purchases made in the Museum's shops and cafe.
-Volunteers are also encouraged to join the Museum as members, and new volunteers recieve a 10% discount on individual or family memberships.
+Volunteers are also encouraged to join the Museum as members, and new volunteers receive a 10% discount on individual or family memberships.